 Since the employee will be part of the company’s staff, he or she may get access to some confidential materials or information.
 In order to prevent unauthorized sharing with outsiders, some employers may want you to sign a separate non-disclosure agreement; some include it in the employment contract template.

 So as to make the agreement legally binding, each party (employer and the employee) should sign the document.
 Once signed, an aggrieved party may take legal action to address his/her grievances.

 Frequently Asked Questions

-You’ve successfully done the interview, you are waiting for official feedback and haven’t signed the Employment Contract Agreement.
+You’ve successfully done the interview, you are waiting for official feedback and haven’t signed the Employment Contract.
 In such cases, the chances are that the employer will give the job to someone else.
-Therefore, to be on the safe side, you need to sign the Employment Contract Agreement provided by the employer.
+Therefore, to be on the safe side, you need to sign the Employment Contract provided by the employer.

-Employment Contract Agreement is a legal agreement.
+An employment Contract is a legal agreement.
 Therefore, if you unfairly terminate the contract or breach any duty as described in the policies, you can be challenged in a court of law.